By NICK LECO

 August 27, 2008

 2009 will mark the final year that the Baseball Writers Association of America (BBWAA) will have the option of voting former Boston Red Sox outfielder Jim Rice into the Hall of Fame.
 It will be Rice’s 15th and final time on the ballot and if he were to come up short once again his only chance for induction would rest with the Veterans Committee.
-Since 1995 - his first year of eligibility - Rice has received as little as 29.4 percent of the vote (1999) and as much as 72.2 percent (2008).
+Since 1995 - his first year of eligibility - Rice has received as low as 29.4 percent of the vote (1999) and as high as 72.2 percent (2008).
 With an unchanged resume and such a large disparity in voting percentage, it’s clear that Rice’s case for induction is one of the more interesting and complex to be examined thus far by National Pastime.

 JIM RICE -

 At Bats: 8,225